IndigoUnited/js-dejavu/README.md

 ## Works on ##

+* IE6+
+* Safari (3+?)
+* Firefox (3.6+?)
+* Opera (9+?)
+* Node and Rhino

-Some features like private and protected members access management are only avaiilable in modern browsers (the one that support Object.defineProperty).
+Some features like private and protected members access management are only available in modern browsers (the ones that support Object.defineProperty).
 Still, the library provide fallbacks for those cases.
-It works in IE6+, Safari, Opera and Chrome.
-The regular build is also compatible with CommonJS modules, so it works well with Node.
+The regular build is also compatible with CommonJS modules, so it works well with Node and Rhino.